Azizadx/nasrallah-week0_10academy/README.md

 ## Network Analysis

-This is a starter python package to analze the slack data to learn about
+This is a starter Python package to analyze the Slack data to learn about

-* Patter of users messaging behaviour
+* Pattern of users messaging behaviour
-* Patter of replies and reactions of users to messages posted both by peers and admins
+* Pattern of replies and reactions of users to messages posted both by peers and admins
 * Discover sub-communities by building network graphs of message senders and those who reply or react to those messages